-Merkel wrings pledge from Turkey to halt refugee flow to Europe
+Merkel wrings pledge from Turkey to halt refugee flow

 Turkey pledged to ratchet up efforts to halt the flow of refugees bound for Europe, offering German Chancellor Angela Merkel a lifeline as she vowed to stand by her open-door policy while targeting the root causes of migration.